OpenResearchInstitute/documents/Remote_Labs/Adding-Our-Blocks-to-the-Analog-Devices-HDL-Reference-Design.md

 abraxas3d@chococat:~/documentation-friday/hdl$
 ```

 Next we need to build this design.
 We navigate to the place in the directory structure that corresponds to our hardware.
-If we were working with the zc706 and an ADRV9009, we'd go to ```/documentation-friday/hdl/projects/adrv9009/zc706
+If we were working with the zc706 and an ADRV9009, we'd go to `/documentation-friday/hdl/projects/adrv9009/zc706`

-For the PLUTO SDR, we go to ```/documentation-friday/hdl/projects/pluto
+For the PLUTO SDR, we go to `/documentation-friday/hdl/projects/pluto`

 We make the design.
-This runs a series of scripts and makefiles.
-It also creates a Vivado project for the entire design, using whichever version of Vivado is in our environment.
-That version comes from the source command we did before we cloned the HDL repository.
+We haven't added any of our hardware yet.
+We're just building the reference design transceiver as-is.
+We run a series of scripts and makefiles.
+This process also creates a Vivado project for the entire design, using whichever version of Vivado is in our environment.
+The version of Vivado comes from the source command we did before we cloned the HDL repository.

 Here is the directory contents before we run make:
 ```